Frxstz/Frxstzbot/README.md

 lord_salad_bot

 Inside context_files you will find the context of actions performed by channel points that your streamerbot will respond to.
 These files are loaded with examples and are self explanatory.
 In these files you will add your context as well as your co-streamers.
+We do not endorse / encourage using Frxstzbot in chats that you dont have permission directly from the broadcaster in.

 All this bot does is read chat, it does not send any data in the backend or anything like that.
 The idea is to have you running the bot and your friend you want to combine queues with also running the bot, reading each others chat with the same settings.
 Its done this way to avoid needing to send data over discord.